elephantscale/es-training-new/machine-learning/slides/Decision-Trees-Generic.md

      - Often biased towards features with large number of splits

  *  **Parameters**
-     - Max depth : how deep a tree can grow
+     - Max depth: how deep a tree can grow
-     - Max bins : how many nodes/bins the tree can have
+     - Max bins: how many nodes/bins the tree can have
      - Min samples per leaf : stop keep dividing

 Notes: